kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 - **Expenses are Google's main problem going forward** and Google knows it.
 It's not one specific expense line that is the main issue, the problem is that most of them are growing higher than revenue.
 - Google's main sources of revenue growth like mobile search and Youtube are also reasons why gross margin is decreasing because of the **bigger cost of revenue in these channels**
-- Google is also massively hiring, **growing it's workforce by 23% in 2018.**
+- Google is also massively hiring, **growing its workforce by 23% in 2018.**
 - Problems (although compared to Google not as significant) is also expenses connected with Other Bets. **Alphabet incurred loss of 3.4bn on Other Bets in 2018 alone.**
-- // add info about outlook/

 </div>